nununo/pyVela2017/README.md

 Full Requirements
 -----------------
-For full interactivity, a serial input device attached to a some kind of "wind sensor" is needed, such that blowing into the video triggers natural candle reactions (more on this later).
+For full interactivity, some kind of "input sensor" is needed.

-Optional audio based input requires an audio input device (a USB microphone or webcam) and the raspbian `alsa-utils` package; with the right settings, blowing into the microphone will trigger natural candle reactions.
+As of this writing, two distinct "input sensor" types are supported:

+* The original "blow sensor", as used in the art project itself, comprised of multiple "bend sensors" wired to an arduino that, in turn, continuously delivers "bend readings": these will be bigger as the "wind blowing towards the screen" strength increases, forcing the "bend sensors" to move.

+* An alternative "audio sensor", much simpler and accessible, based on sound input; this requires prior setup of the ALSA subsystem such that, for example, a USB microphone or webcam audio can be used.

+Either "input sensor" can be tuned in a way such that varying inputs (more/less wind or louder/softer sound) trigger natural candle reactions, including blowing out the candle.

 Installation